pyinstaller/pyinstaller/README.rst

  - ldd

-Before using experimental ports, you need to build the PyInstaller bootloader, as we do not ship binary packages.
+Before using any contributed platform, you need to build the PyInstaller bootloader, as we do not ship binary packages.
 Download PyInstaller source, and build the bootloader::